sanctumos/broca/README.md

 ### Multi-Agent Architecture
 Sanctum: Broca 2 will support multiple Letta agents through a simple, efficient architecture:
-- Each agent will run in its own Broca instance
+- Each agent will run in its own completely isolated Broca instance
-- Instances will share a common virtual environment to minimize resource usage
+- Instances share only the Sanctum-wide virtual environment (not Broca-specific)
-- Simple git-based update system that preserves agent-specific configurations
+- Each agent has its own configuration, database, and plugin instances
 - Clear 1:1 mapping between Broca instances and Letta agents

 ### Broca MCP Server